What is biological

-What Is Biological
+What is Biological

 Biological Farming combines the best of conventional/synthetic and organic farming with an emphasis on attaining naturally productive soils that display high levels of biological activity.
 The main purpose is to maximise the activity of soil biology through the provision of good soil nutrition and structure, together with adequate supplies of carbon, air and water.